 Podia is THE platform to sell courses, digital products, and host communities.
 Podia is free.
 And when you grow, it has all the tools you’ll need along the way.

 SEMrush is my absolute favorite tool.
-Outside of Supermetrics, there’s not another tool that I’d rather have.
+There’s not another tool that I’d rather have.
 I literally cannot live without this.

 There’s not even anything to say.
 Shopify is the only platform to build on if you’re trying to easily setup an online store.